Arkansas vs. Arizona odds, time, March Madness predictions: 2026 NCAA Tournament Sweet 16 picks by top model

 The fourth-seeded Arkansas Razorbacks take on the top-seeded Arizona Wildcats in a 2026 NCAA Tournament West Region Sweet 16 matchup on Thursday.
 Arkansas is coming off a 94-88 last-second victory over potential Cinderella High Point on Saturday in the second round, while Arizona defeated Utah State 78-66 on Sunday.
 The Razorbacks (28-8), who won the SEC Tournament, have won seven in a row.
 The Wildcats (34-2), who won the Big 12 regular-season and the conference tournament, have won 11 straight.

 Tipoff from SAP Center at San Jose is set for 9:45 p.m.
 ET on CBS.
+The Hogs hold a 6-2 all-time mark versus the Wildcats.
 Arizona is an 8.5-point favorite in the latest Arkansas vs. Arizona odds, while the over/under for total points scored is 165.5.
-The Wildcats are at -383 on the money line (risk $383 to win $100).
+The Wildcats are at -398 on the money line (risk $398 to win $100).
 Before making any Arizona vs. Arkansas picks, check out the Arkansas vs Arkansas predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every college basketball game 10,000 times.
 It entered the 2026 Sweet 16 on a sizzling 11-1 run on its top-rated over/under college basketball picks dating back to last season, and is on a 28-22 run on top-rated CBB side picks.